Skip to main content

 Key Facts

-4. DTA sales capped at 30% of the highest annual FOB export value in any of the three preceding FYs.
+4. Sales to DTA capped at 30% of the highest annual FOB export value in any of the three preceding FYs.

-7. Measure aims to offset global supply‑chain disruptions and promote export‑oriented manufacturing.
+7. Measure aims to offset global supply‑chain shocks and boost export‑oriented manufacturing.

 Background & Context